Black mountain salamander

 The black mountain salamander (Desmognathus welteri) is a species of salamander in the family Plethodontidae.

-Distribution and habitat
+Geographic distribution and habitat

-It is endemic to the southern Appalachian Mountains in the south-eastern United States.
+Desmognathus welteri is endemic to the southern Appalachian Mountains in the south-eastern United States.
 Its natural habitats are temperate forests, rivers, freshwater marshes and springs.

 The black mountain salamander is found in an area of the Appalachian Mountains covering about 20000 km2.
 Its range includes eastern Kentucky, southwestern Virginia, and eastern Tennessee.
 It is found at heights varying from 300 to 1220 m above sea level.
 Its natural habitat is wooded mountainous countryside where it hides under rocks and logs in swift flowing streams, pools, and wet ditches.

 It shares the same range as the seal salamander (Desmognathus monticola) and northern dusky salamander (Desmognathus fuscus) which are both more terrestrial, and the blackbelly salamander (Desmognathus quadramaculatus) which shares its aquatic habits.

 Description

 The black mountain salamander is one of a number of similar looking species of dusky salamanders inhabiting the upland locations in which it is found.
 It has a robust body about 12 cm long with short, stout limbs.
 The colour is variable but the upper parts are usually pale or medium brown with an indistinct pattern of paler markings.
 The under side is whitish with dark spots and blotches.